ka8725/ka8725.github.com/_posts/2012-04-28-how-to-deploy-redmine-to-heroku.md

 	git commit -m "s3 configuration"
 	gut push heroku

-To start server on the heroku you should also remove this code from *config/environment.rb*:
+To start server on the heroku you should also remove or comment out this code in *config/environment.rb*:

 {% highlight ruby %}
 # Make sure there's no plugin in vendor/plugin before starting